South Metropolitan Electric Tramways

 The photographs below clearly show SMET staff wearing the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.
 The majority of photographs show both conductors and motormen wearing single-breasted jackets with five buttons, two breast pockets (with button closures), and stand-up collars; the latter carried individual ‘S M T’ letters on the right and an employee number on the left, all presumably brass to match the buttons.
 A minority of employees, but particularly motormen, wore double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; these carried the same insignia as the single-breasted jackets.
 Both these tunics differed markedly from the 'naval' style of jackets used on the BETCo's other large London system (the Metropolitan Electric Tramways), very possibly due to the relative late date that the SMET began operating.

-The tensioned-crown peaked caps bore a standard brass BETCo ‘Magnet & Wheel’ badge (see below), which was worn above a script-lettering cap badge ('Conductor' and 'Motorman'); this was certainly not standard BETCo practice, so why it was done on this system and at this relatively late date, is unclear.
+The tensioned-crown peaked caps bore a standard brass BETCo ‘Magnet & Wheel’ badge (see below), which was worn above a script-lettering cap badge ('Conductor' or 'Motorman'); this was certainly not standard BETCo practice, so why it was done on this system and at this relatively late date, is unclear.
 The grade badges were, however, quickly dispensed with, leaving just the 'Magnet & Wheel' badge.

 Following the transfer of the SMET into the London & Suburban Traction Company in 1913, no change appears to have been made to the uniform policy; however, shortly after the end of the Great War, uniforms were standardised across all three constituent tramways, the SMET, the LUT and the MET.
-A double-breasted style of jacket with lapels was now used (navy blue with red piping), similar to that used on the MET; the lapels carried one-piece brass 'SMET' system initial badges, which exist both with and without a lozenge-shaped surround, the significance of which is unclear.
-The standard BETCo 'Magnet & Wheel' cap badge was superseded by a large nickel and blue enamel cap badge in the shape of the Underground Group 'bullseye', which bore the word 'TRAMWAYS' across the middle, with 'SOUTH MET' above and 'ELECTRIC' below.
+A double-breasted style of jacket with lapels was now used (navy blue with red piping), similar to that used on the MET; the lapels carried one-piece brass 'SMET' system initial badges, which have survived with and without a lozenge-shaped surround, the significance of which is unclear.
+The standard BETCo 'Magnet & Wheel' cap badge was superseded by a large nickel and blue enamel cap badge in the shape of the Underground Group 'bullseye', which bore the word 'TRAMWAYS' across the centre bar, with 'SOUTH MET' above and 'ELECTRIC' below.

-In the early days, inspectors wore uniforms which followed standard BETCo practice, namely, a single-breasted jacket with hidden buttons (or more likely a hook and eye affair) and stand-up collars, with pockets and jacket edged in a finer material than the main body; the collars carried the grade — 'Inspector' — in embroidered script lettering.
+In the early days, inspectors wore uniforms which followed standard BETCo practice, namely, a single-breasted jacket with hidden buttons (or more likely a hook and eye affair) and stand-up collars, with the pockets and the jacket edged in a finer material than the main body; the collars carried the grade — 'Inspector' — in embroidered script lettering.
 The tensioned-crown peaked caps bore a hat band with the standard BETCo 'Magnet & Wheel' badge, along with 'Inspector' in embroidered script lettering.
 Inspectors were also issued with double-breasted overcoats with lapels; the latter probably bore 'Inspector' in embroidered script lettering.
-Although it is currently unclear what uniforms were worn during the Underground Group era, around the end of the Great War, the cap badge was changed to a 'bullseye' pattern with 'INSPECTOR' across the bar in the middle.
+Around the end of the Great War or in the early 1920s, the cap badge was changed to a 'bullseye' pattern bearing 'INSPECTOR' across the centre bar, with 'SOUTH MET' above and 'ELEC.
+TRAMWAYS' below.
+By the early 1920s, inspectors' uniform jackets had been changed to a double-breasted design with five pairs of buttons and lapels, with the top pair of buttons mounted between the jacket collars and the lapels; the latter bore system initials ('S M E T') and the grade ('Inspector'), in embroidered script lettering over two lines.
+Curiously, rather than the standard BETCo 'Magnet & Wheel' button worn by tramcar crews, inspectors' jackets used buttons bearing a stylised 'S', possibly with 'MET' across the centre.
 District Inspectors — a more senior grade — were issued with small circular brass and blue enamel cap badges.

 Female staff were employed in significant numbers during the Great War (from late 1915 onwards), and were in all likelihood issued similar uniforms to those used on the BETCo's other major London system, the MET (see link).
 The sole surviving photo unfortunately shows female employees in their winter overcoats (see below), so details of the uniform worn underneath are unknown, though in all probability, they were the same style as those worn by their MET brethren, namely: tailored single-breasted jackets with five buttons, lapels and a waist belt (with button fastening), along with a medium-length matching skirt and lace-up gaiters.
-The lapels probably bore 'SMET' in embroidered letters.
-Headgear was a dark-coloured, wide-brimmed straw bonnet, to which a standard BETCo badge was affixed (on a hat band).
-Overcoats were single-breasted with the buttons offset to the wearer's left-hand side, along with epaulettes and high fold-over collars; the latter probably bore 'SMET' in large embroidered letters.
+The lapels may have borne 'SMET' in embroidered letters.Headgear was a dark-coloured, wide-brimmed straw bonnet, to which a standard BETCo badge was affixed (on a hat band).
+Overcoats were single-breasted with the buttons offset to the wearer's left-hand side, along with epaulettes and high fold-over collars; the latter seem to have borne 'SMET' on the bearer's right-hand side (in large embroidered letters), and an employee number on the left (possibly in individual brass numerals).

 Further reading